GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/06/index.md

 now changed for recordings where the user navigates, where DevTools now shows ruler times relative to the navigation instead.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/HURhX5qUI9CnNL09tJvj.png", alt="Align navigation timing in Performance panel", width="800", height="667" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/HURhX5qUI9CnNL09tJvj.png", alt="Align navigation timing in Performance panel", width="800", height="667" %}

 We've also updated times for `DOMContentLoaded`, First Paint, First Contentful Paint, and Largest Contentful Paint events to be relative to the start of the navigation, which means they match the